jialiangcao/BlockChain/README.md

 ### How to run:
 1. Download the main.js file.
-2. Open a terminal and use command "cd" to navigate to the file location.
+2. Open a terminal and use command "cd C:/ExampleUser/ExampleLocation" to navigate to the file location.
 3. Enter "node main.js".
 (Assuming node is installed)

 ### Example Output: